cns-iu/cjobs/README.md

 This repository provides code and data access for the paper "Skill Discrepancies Between Research, Education, and Jobs Reveal the Critical Need to Supply Human Skills for the Data Economy":

-Data: Contains all data files that can be shared openly.

 For extracting skills from jobs, courses, and publication data, you will need the following:
 1. TextPreprocess: removing stopwords and punctuation.